Medically reviewed by Drugs.com. Last updated on Jun 29, 2023.

 Store the unopened bottle in the refrigerator.
 Do not freeze.
 You may store the opened bottle in an upright position at room temperature, away from heat and direct light.
 An opened bottle of Miacalcin® can be stored for up to 35 days, and an opened bottle of Fortical® can be stored for up to 30 days.
 Throw away any unused medicine after 30 or 35 days based on the brand you are using.

-It is very important that your doctor check your progress at regular visits to make sure that calcitonin is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.
-Your doctor may also want to check your nose before and during treatment with calcitonin.
+Your doctor may also want to check your nose before and during treatment with this medicine.

-Your doctor might give you an allergy skin test to see if you are allergic to calcitonin before using calcitonin.
+Your doctor might give you an allergy skin test to see if you are allergic to calcitonin before using this medicine.

-calcitonin may cause serious allergic reactions, including anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-The most serious signs of this reaction are rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using calcitonin.
+The most serious signs of this reaction are rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
 If these side effects occur, get emergency help at once.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.